bhattlab/phanta/README.md

 TODO: check file sizes once more before submission.

-*Note*: an alternative version of the default database is also available, where prophage sequences have been "masked" in prokaryotic genomes.
+*Note*: as described in the preprint, an alternative version of the default database was also created, in which prophage sequences have been "masked" in prokaryotic genomes.
 Please see [Advanced Usage](#advanced-usage) for more details.

 ## Test Your Installation